rippedpiracy/docs/Movies & TV/anime.md

 ---
 title: Anime
-description: Comprehensive list of sites for downloading and streaming anime.
+description: Comprehensive list of sites for downloading and streaming Anime.
 ---

 # Streaming